neondatabase/website/content/docs/functions/math-abs.md

 updatedOn: '2024-03-04T10:00:00.000Z'
 ---

-The `abs()` function in Postgres is used to compute the absolute value of a number.
+The Postgres `abs()` function is used to compute the absolute value of a number.
 The absolute value is the non-negative value of a number without regard to its sign.

 It's useful in multiple scenarios when working with numbers, such as calculating distances, comparing magnitudes regardless of direction, or ensuring non-negative values in financial calculations.